Open Accessibility Menu

 Hearing Tests

-If a hearing loss is suspected, an appointment with one of our certified Audiologists should be made for the purposes of testing and evaluation.
-Audiology Clinic’s doctors can test the hearing of anyone from 4 to 104 years of age.
+If hearing loss is suspected, an appointment with one of our certified audiologists should be made for the purposes of testing and evaluation.
+Audiology specialists can test the hearing of anyone from 4 to 104 years of age.
+After the age of 50, a regular hearing test should be considered as important as one’s yearly physical checkup.

+Testing is painless, comfortable and safe.
+Basically, it consists of answering questions about your hearing health, recognizing everyday words at different volume levels, and identifying different sounds.
+Your ability to hear each tone, or frequency, produces a unique hearing pattern which is recorded on an audiogram.
 The test is completed in a sound booth using earphones and bone conduction oscillator.
-The Audiologist then uses the audiogram to determine the type and severity of hearing loss.
+The audiologist then uses the audiogram to determine the type and severity of hearing loss.
 These tests should help determine whether a hearing loss is best treated medically or with hearing aids.

-**NOTE: Some locations may not offer all listed services, please call to inquire regarding specific audiological services
+**NOTE: Some locations may not offer all listed services.
+Please call to inquire regarding specific audiological services.

 Related Locations